ludc/rlstructures/sphinx_docs/source/gettingstarted/DataStructures.rst

     trajectories.info #A DictTensor
     trajectories.trajectories #A TemporalDictTensor of transitions

-See the RL_Batcher documentation for additional informations
+See the `Agent and Batcher` documentation for more details.